3 Ways to Help Employees Manage Work-Life Balance with Flexible and Fair Rostering

 But a lack of time to recuperate and recharge can negatively impact employee productivity, affect retention and lead to lower customer satisfaction, among other problems.

-Employers can use fatigue management systems (as well as recent advancements in AI) to monitor the number of hours worked, tasks performed, and breaks taken, as well as previously rostered days off, and combine that data to flag employees who may be at risk of becoming fatigued or prone to burnout.
+Employers can use fatigue management systems (as well as recent advancements in AI) to monitor the number of hours worked, tasks performed and breaks taken, as well as previously rostered time off and combine that data to flag employees who may be at risk of becoming fatigued or prone to burnout.

 Meanwhile, streamlining paid/personal time-off or leave of absence requests can give employees more control over their work-life balances while alerting employers to staffing and rostering gaps.